troelssiggaard/IAHealthcare/README.md

-# IAHealthcare
+# InterruptAware System
-The Healthcare Awareness System (PROTOTYPE) was developed as part of my Master Thesis on the IT University of Copenhagen
+The InterruptAware System (PROTOTYPE) was developed as part of my Master Thesis on the IT University of Copenhagen

 The system consists of three applications: